-If you make it a habit to start every day will conscious expressions of gratitude, like any other habit, this will become a practice that you start to perform automatically every morning.
+If you make it a habit to start every day with conscious expressions of gratitude, like any other habit, this will become a practice that you start to perform automatically every morning.
 The negative thoughts you used to wake up to every day will stop setting a negative, dismal stage for your day ahead.
 You will be happier and more appreciative of the things and people in your life, and they will be happier too being around the new and improved you.
 Positive energy is contagious.

 Ask your spouse if they are willing to practice conscious gratitude with you every morning so you’re sharing the things you’re grateful for with one another.
 Think about how much this could improve your relationship!
 And teach your children to do the same.
 Why not practice conscious gratitude before you go to bed too, and before every meal, and just randomly throughout your day?
 You would not believe the difference this makes.